-Applicants who speak English as a second language must submit evidence of English Language Proficiency to do graduate work, as measured by the TOEFL (Test of English as a Foreign Language), or the IELTS (International English Language Testing Service) academic exams.
+Applicants who speak English as a second language must submit evidence of English Language Proficiency to do graduate work, as measured by the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing Service), PTE (Pearson Test of English), or Duolingo exams.
 This includes individuals who did not graduate from an undergraduate institution where the primary language of instruction was English, or come from a country where English is not the official language.

-TOEFL and IELTS results are valid for two years prior to the semester of your application.
+English language proficiency scores are valid for two years prior to the semester of your application.